vocdex/Taxim/README.md

 # Taxim: An Example-based Simulation Model for GelSight Tactile Sensors
+This fork is modified for using Taxim with Digit tactile sensor.
 Taxim is an example-based simulator for GelSight tactile sensors and its variations.
 For more information of Taxim, you can check the [paper](https://arxiv.org/abs/2109.04027) or the [webpage](https://labs.ri.cmu.edu/robotouch/taxim-simulation/).

 ## Installation and Prerequisites